-On the other hand, arbitration generally insures that there will be a binding outcome that is determined based on the rules of natural justice.
+On the other hand, arbitration generally ensures that there will be a binding outcome that is determined based on the rules of natural justice.

 For example, parties who live far apart geographically, or where violence power imbalance is a concern, are opting for remote proceedings.